JoshClose/CsvHelper/docs-src/public/2.x/index.md

 #### [mapping] Convert Using

-When all else fails, you can use ConvertUsing.
-ConvertUsing allows you to write custom code inline to convert the row into a single property value.
+When all else fails, you can use UseReadConversion.
+UseReadConversion allows you to write custom code inline to convert the row into a single property value.

 ```cs
 public sealed class MyClassMap : CsvClassMap<MyClass>